MatthiasRock/CNTK-MATLAB-LGCN-Kinect/Kinect/README.txt

 If you find this toolbox useful please cite:
 Terven Juan, Cordova-Esparza Diana,  Kin2.
 A Kinect 2 Toolbox for MATLAB, Science of Computer Programming, 2016, http://dx.doi.org/10.1016/j.scico.2016.05.009

-### Test image

-The data stored in "test_img.mat" is from the FaceGrabber database:

-D. Merget, T. Eckl, M. Schwörer, P. Tiefenbacher, and G. Rigoll, "Capturing Facial Videos with Kinect 2.0: A Multithreaded Open Source Tool and Database", in Proc.
-WACV, IEEE, 2016.